kallisto-finance/kallisto-docs/docs/src/guide/chaser-vault.md

 ### `swap`

+The
-The [internal swap function](https://github.com/kallisto-finance/curve-apy-vault/blob/main/contracts/curve_apy_vault.vy#L359) interacts with Curve's smart contract and use a Curve liquidity pool to swap one token for another.
+[internal swap function](https://github.com/kallisto-finance/curve-apy-vault/blob/main/contracts/curve_apy_vault.vy#L359) interacts with Curve's smart contract and uses a Curve liquidity pool to swap one token for another.
+Upon being called, the function swaps the specified amount of the from_token for the to_token.
 The inputs include the Curve liquidity pool's address, the indices for the from_token and to_token, the addresses for the two tokens, the amount to swap for the from_token, and whether the pool is a crypto pool.
-Upon called, the function swaps the specified amount of the from_token for the to_token.

 ```js
 def _swap(pool: address, i: int128, j: int128, from_token: address, to_token: address, is_underlying: bool, from_amount: uint256, is_crypto_pool: bool) -> uint256: